tripathisarthak457/btech-cse-index/README.md

 # Thank You
 Thank you YouTube, Jugal, Chirag & Raghav for helping me in the development.

+Thank you Raghav for designing the app icon.

 Thank you Shivesh, Chirag, Tanishq, Abha, Shristi, Sanjana, Raghav, Jugal & Namrata for testing the apps and helping me in solving the issues.

 Thank you Sanjana & Namrata for supplying me with the database (notes etc).